 The My Aged Care website and contact centre is making it even easier to navigate the aged care system, with the introduction of central client records and information portals for service providers, assessors and clients.
 Continue Reading

-Changes to aged care start from 1 July and will give you more choice, more control, and more of the services you might need to help you stay in your own home for longer and remain independent.
+Changes to aged care started on 1 July and will give you more choice, more control, and more of the services you might need to help you stay in your own home for longer and remain independent.

 The Australian Government has announced the commencement of national Severe Behaviour Response Teams (SBRTs), expanding support for aged care residents experiencing extreme and severe Behavioural and Psychological Symptoms of Dementia (BPSD).
 Continue Reading